Restrictions of B\'ekoll\'e--Bonami weights and Bloch functions: Introduction

-\end{enumerate} \end{theo} To prove this theorem, we will in Section~\ref{sec:Bekolle-Bonami} first consider a dyadic setting in which we are able to prove the analogous result by essentially following Rubio de Francia's approach to Muckenhoupt weights \cite[Chapter~IV]{Garcia-CuervaRubiodeFrancia}.
-In Section~\ref{sec:averaging}, we will then prove our extension result by averaging over a continuous family of dyadic problems.
-A noteworthy feature of the averaging argument is that we are able to pass from quite special subsets $\Omega$ in the dyadic setting, unions of dyadic top-halves, to quite general subsets in the continuous setting, namely, unions of \emph{any} top-halves.
+The reader familiar with the theory of $A_p$ weights notices that any $B_p$ weight of bounded hyperbolic oscillation on $\D$ is an $A_p$ weight, where the $A_{p}$ characteristic is defined via the basis of all discs with centers in $\D$, intersected with $\D$ (see Lemma \ref{lemma:BpAp}).
+On the other hand, not every $A_p$ weight of $\D$ is of bounded hyperbolic oscillation (e.g., \cite[Example~7.1.7]{Grafakos}) and neither is every $B_p$ weight of bounded hyperbolic oscillation (see \cite{Borichev}).
+Hence Theorem \ref{theo:main1} does not quite follow from the known generalizations of Theorem \ref{thm:wolff} for $A_p$ weights on more general domains (see for instance \cite{MR4340793}), since we do not know a priori that the $A_p$ extension is of bounded hyperbolic oscillation.

-As a by-product of our techniques, in Corollary~\ref{cor:fact}, we also prove that any $w \in B_p$ of bounded hyperbolic oscillation, $p > 1$, can be factored as $w = w_1w_2^{1-p}$, where our novel contribution is to ensure that the weights $w_1, w_2 \in B_1$ are also of bounded hyperbolic oscillation.
-This type of factorization problem within a subclass of weights has previously been raised by Borichev \cite[Remark~2]{Borichev}, where he considered a different class of well-behaved B\'ekoll\'e--Bonami weights.
+The proof of Theorem \ref{theo:main1} is contained in Section \ref{sec:proof}, and it relies on factorization techniques.
+More specifically, in Section \ref{sec:factorization} we prove that any $w \in B_p$ of bounded hyperbolic oscillation, $p > 1$, can be factored as $w = w_1w_2^{1-p}$, where the weights $w_1, w_2 \in B_1$ are also of bounded hyperbolic oscillation.
+This type of factorization problem within a subclass of weights has previously been considered by Borichev \cite[Remark~2]{Borichev}, where he studies a different class of well-behaved B\'ekoll\'e--Bonami weights.
+Section \ref{sec:BHO} contains the properties of weights of bounded hyperbolic oscillation that we will need for our task.

-By taking logarithms in the Wolff restriction theorem, one obtains a characterization of the restrictions of $\BMO(\mathbb{T})$-functions to $\Omega$ \cite[Chapter IV, Corollary~5.7]{Garcia-CuervaRubiodeFrancia}.
+With Theorem \ref{theo:main1} at our disposal, it is natural to ask what an analog of Theorem \ref{theo:sundberg} should look like.
+As mentioned earlier in this Introduction, by taking logarithms in the Wolff restriction theorem, one obtains a characterization of the restrictions of $\BMO(\mathbb{T})$-functions to $\Omega$ \cite[Chapter IV, Corollary~5.7]{Garcia-CuervaRubiodeFrancia}.
 The same is in principle true in our setting, when considering the space

 where the supremum is taken over all discs $D$ centered at points in $\D$.
 However, as shown in \cite[Section~3]{arturadem}, the logarithm of any weight of bounded hyperbolic oscillation is automatically in $\BMO(\mathbb{D})$, and the restriction problem therefore boils down to the extension of quasi-Lipschitz functions.